37 Years Ago: Willie Nelson and Leon Russell Share No. 1 Spot With ‘Heartbreak Hotel’ Remake

-Thirty-six years ago today, on Sept.
-1, 1979, Leon Russell and Willie Nelson both had one very good reason to celebrate.
-Their remake of the Elvis Presley classic, “Heartbreak Hotel,” soared to No. 1 on the country chart.
+Thirty-seven years ago today, on Sept.
+1, 1979, Leon Russell and Willie Nelson both had one very good reason to celebrate: Their remake of the Elvis Presley classic “Heartbreak Hotel” soared to No. 1 on the country charts.

 “Heartbreak Hotel” was also Presley’s first No. 1 hit.
 Other artists who have recorded it include the Quarrymen, Paul McCartney, Justin Timberlake, Cher, Bob Dylan, Merle Haggard and Jimi Hendrix, among others.
-Download Nelson and Russell’s version on iTunes.
+Nelson and Russell’s version is available for download on iTunes.